golemfactory/golemrpc/README.md

 ## Requirements

 User must have access to a Golem node (branch `glambda0.3`) with a public IP address and ports forwarded (e.g. AWS hosted).
-By access we mean possessing SSL certificate and CLI secret files required for connection establishment.
-For typical Golem installation these are stored in `$golem_datadir/crossbar` directory.
+By having access, we mean possessing SSL certificate and CLI secret files required to establish a connection.
+For typical Golem installation, these are stored in `$golem_datadir/crossbar` directory.

 ## Architecture